affablealpaca/odin-landingpage/README.md

 # odin-landingpage

-Project that will show what I learned from HTML/CSS lessons
+Project that will show what I learned from HTML/CSS beginner lessons

+Not really that good yet imho